dmsc/fastbasic/manual.md

 - `BYTE` arrays use only one byte for each element, but the numeric range is reduced from 0 to 255.
+- Floating point arrays, works like any floating point variable, and use six bytes of memory for each element.
 - String arrays store a string in each element.
 String arrays use two bytes of memory for each element that is